Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 - Belt Drive
 	- Drive mechanisms using a soft rubber, cloth, leather, or other non-elastic belting material
 - Gantry
-	- The name of the carriage that carries and allows constrained movement for the Extruder through the build volume
+	- The name of the carriage that carries and allows constrained movement for the Extruder through the build volume.
 - Hot Bed
-	- Not necessarily
+	- Not necessarily standard but highly recommended.
 - Environment Sensors
 	- Hygrometer
 		- Environmental Humidity